hashicorp/design-system/website/docs/components/tooltip/partials/code/how-to-use.md

 The tooltip appears at the “top” centered above the opener button content by default.
 If the tooltip is near any of the edges of the screen, its position will automatically adjust to prevent the tooltip content from being cut off so it remains readable.

-Use the `placement` argument if you would like to use a different starting position for the tooltip vs. the default.
+Use the `@placement` argument if you would like to use a different starting position for the tooltip vs. the default.

 ```handlebars